When you install Anthos Service Mesh, depending on your environment, you either

 The profiles are located in the

 Anthos Service Mesh installation's root directory.

-file overrides the configuration on the previous layers.
+configuration on the previous layers.

 When you install or upgrade Anthos Service Mesh using the